kevinroche22/ynab_wrapped/README.md

-# ynab_wrapped
+# YNAB Wrapped
-A (very) quick and dirty Dash app supplying some views on my finances that the native YNAB app doesn't supply.
+A (very) quick and dirty Dash app supplying some year end views on my finances that the native YNAB app doesn't supply.